-- 1. Outside Directors are not included in the above category of "Members of the Board." - 2.
-The subscription rights to shares owned by an Audit & Supervisory Board Member are those that were granted to the individual while he/she was serving as an Executive Officer. - 3.
-Based on the resolution of the 35th Ordinary General Meeting of Shareholders held on March 19, 2020, the stock option plan was abolished.
-Therefore, the Company did not issue any new subscription rights as stock options during the fiscal year ended December 31, 2022.
+1. Outside Directors are not included in the above category of "Members of the Board."

+2. Based on the resolution of the 35th Ordinary General Meeting of Shareholders held on March 19, 2020, the stock option plan was abolished.
+Therefore, the Company did not issue any new subscription rights as stock options during the fiscal year ended December 31, 2023.